Menu

 OPERATION ENCOMPASS

 Operation Encompass is a national initiative which enhances communication between the police and schools where a child is at risk from domestic abuse.
-As at April 2018 Operation Encompass was in place in 33 out of 43 police forces in England and Wales and has been recognised by the inspection bodies of both police and education.
+Operation Encompass is in place in the majority of police forces in England and Wales and has been recognised by the inspection bodies of both police and education.

 Operation Encompass is a process used to inform schools when the police have attended an incident of domestic abuse, where domestic abuse incidents have occurred in the homes of their pupils since the previous school day.